Mohammed Nasif Kheirbek

 Mohammed Nasif Kheirbek (محمد ناصيف خيربك, 10 April 1937 – 28 June 2015) known as Mohammed Nasif or Abu Wael, was the former Deputy Vice-President for Security Affairs in Syria.
-He was a close adviser of Syrian President Bashar Assad and is Syria's point-man for its relationship with Iran and Lebanon's Shia militias.
-He is one of a number of officials that were sanctioned by the European Union for the use of violence against the civilian population during the Syrian civil war.
+He was a close adviser of Syrian President Bashar al-Assad and served as Syria's point-man for its relationship with Iran and Lebanon's Shia militias.
+Nasif was among several officials sanctioned by the European Union for the use of violence against civilians during the Syrian civil war.

 Background

-Mohammed Nasif Kheirbek was born 10 April 1937 in Homs but was from the Alawite village of al-Laqbah near Masyaf.
-He was a member of the Alawi Kalabiya tribe, to which Bashar Assad belongs.
+Mohammed Nasif Kheirbek was born 10 April 1937 in Homs but his family was from the Alawite village of al-Laqbah near Masyaf.
+He was a member of the Alawite Kalbiyya tribal confederation, to which Bashar al-Assad belongs.
 The Kheirbek and Assad family are also connected by marriage.
 His brother Mu'ein is married to one of Rifaat al-Assad's daughters, Tumadhir.
 Mohammed was the head of the powerful Kheirbek clan who are represented throughout the Ba'ath Party and the Syrian security apparatuses.

 Career

 Kheirbek was a very close adviser to the late Syrian President Hafez al-Assad.
 He was the military attache in East Germany between 1971 and 1975.
 In the 1990s he was a central figure in relations with Iran and Lebanese Shiite militias.
-In 1999, he was appointed as the deputy director of the General Security Directorate and then in 2005 became the deputy vice-president for security affairs.
+In 1999, he was appointed the deputy director of the General Security Directorate and then in 2005 became the deputy vice-president for security affairs.
 Two years later, the US froze his assets for contributing to the government of Syria's problematic behavior, which included support of international terrorism, the pursuit of weapons of mass destruction, and the undermining of efforts in Iraq.
 He was also reported in 2007 to be in charge of Syria's Lebanon portfolio.